 To promote innovation at the grassroots, Sprout is asking the community “What’s your Grand Idea?
 How would you use $1,000 for an innovative community project?”

 As an occasional special opportunity Sprout’s Seed Award program focuses support on small project requests of up to $1,000 from individuals and organizations to support innovative approaches to community projects and civic engagement in Pittsburgh.
-The application period for 2016 is closed.
-Check back in 2017 for new deadlines and opportunities.
+The 2017 Grand Ideas opportunity and deadline will be announced in late summer.

 Support for One Northside